Lefty from Gaylord — with Roger Clemens' phone number — interests Blue Jays

-The early July corn was impressive on Sunday while driving 20 miles on Hwy.
+The early July corn was impressive on Sunday while I was driving 20 miles on Hwy.
 5 — from the Hwy.
-212 turnoff — to Gaylord, home of the townball Islanders.
+212 turnoff — to Gaylord, home of the town ball Islanders.

 “Corn looks great; it’s up to your forehead,’’ I said to a couple of gents in seed-corn hats later at Bill Walsh Field.